Welcome

 Movie/Blu-Ray Review: Revenge of the Ninja

-This is the second movie in the well-known (at least if you were into martial arts in the 1980s) trilogy of ninja movies released by the Cannon Group/Golan Globus productions that starred real-life ninjutsu practitioner Sho Kosugi.
-It was a trilogy in name only as none of the movies were interconnected, and Kosugi played different characters in each.
+Revenge of the Ninja is a 1983 action film starring Sho Kosugi, Kane Kosugi, Ashley Ferrare, Arthur Roberts, and Keith Vitali.
+It is the second movie in the well-known (at least if you were into martial arts in the 1980s) trilogy of ninja movies released by the Cannon Group/Golan Globus productions that starred real-life ninjutsu practitioner Sho Kosugi.
+It was a trilogy in name only, as none of the movies were interconnected, and Kosugi played different characters in each film.

 In this one, he plays a Japanese immigrant to America.
-At the beginning of the movie, his family (save for his mother and newborn son) are killed by a ninja hit squad.
-He movies to the US opening a gallery that imports Japanese dolls, with the help of an American partner, who turns out to be an evil mask-wearing ninja.
+At the beginning of the movie, his family (save for his mother and newborn son) is killed by a ninja hit squad.
+He moves to the US and opens a gallery that imports Japanese dolls with the help of an American partner (played by Roberts), who turns out to be an evil mask-wearing ninja.

 The movie has been around long enough that it has been released on VHS, DVD, and blu-ray (in 2015).
-The blu-ray version had some extras including a commentary track with the director and stunt coordinator, the trailer, an intro by the director, and a stills gallery.
+The blu-ray version had some extras, including a commentary track with the director and stunt coordinator Steven Lambert, the trailer, an intro by the director, and a stills gallery.

 Overall, the movie is enjoyable if you take it for what it is.
-A B-level, totally unrealistic action movie.
-It does have some very good action/fight sequences.
+A B-level, totally unrealistic action movie with some very good action/fight sequences.
 Kosugi was a very accomplished martial artist.
 Arthur Roberts, who played the evil ninja, not so much.
-But during the action scenes, he was mostly replaced by a stunt performer, which worked since he wore a mask (in addition to the ninja mask).
-If you do not expect award-winning acting or writing and want to watch a decent, but now out of date, action film, this is a good choice.
+However, during the action scenes, he was mostly replaced by a stunt performer, which worked since he wore a mask (in addition to the ninja mask).
+If you do not expect award-winning acting or writing and want to watch a decent, but now out-of-date, action film, this is a good choice.

 Friday, July 9, 2021